 This strategy is super dangerous because you are getting hit with a balance transfer fee each time and your credit score takes a hit each time because of all the hard pulls you are triggering by opening new accounts.
 But you know what else is bad for your credit score?
 Filing for bankruptcy!
 So you gotta do what you gotta do.

 The biggest danger with this strategy is that if you haven’t taken the necessary steps to control the bleeding as discussed in Step 1, you can end up transferring the balance to a new card and then just filling up the old card with new purchases.
 It’s like opening up a new wound before patching up the old one.

 You won’t be able to dig yourself out of that hole, so make sure you have your spending under control before considering a balance transfer.

 Student Loan Debt

-Nursing school (or any for that matter) has become ridiculously expensive.
-If you graduated nursing school with student loan debt it’s likely you have a mix of both federal and private student loans.
-The difference between the two types of loans are a great example of good debt vs bad debt…yes there is a type of debt that is “good” (not that dissimilar to HDL and LDL cholesterol :))
+Nursing school--or any for that matter--has become ridiculously expensive (especially for the nurse practitioner tracks).
+If you graduated with nursing school debt (student loan debt), it’s likely you have a mix of both federal student loans and private student loans.
+The difference between the two types of loans are a great example of good debt vs. bad debt… yes, there is a type of debt that is “good” (not that dissimilar to HDL and LDL cholesterol)!

-The big question is should you pay student loan debt down faster or contribute to your retirement accounts?
+The big question is should you pay student loan debt down faster, or should you contribute to your retirement accounts?
 Great question.
 Not a simple answer.